highcharts/highcharts/docs/dashboards/custom-component.md

 Then, depending on what the Component is expected to do, the options are limitless.
 In this example, one `iframe` element will be added, which will accept one attribute from options, which is `videoId`, and since the iframe element needs it size to be defined, the resize method is extended to update ths size of the element.

-At the end, the new Component class needs to be addded to the registry, using the `Component.addComponent` method.
+At the end, the new YouTubeComponent class needs to be addded to the registry, using the `Component.addComponent` method.

 Whole custom code looks like that: